-Mr. Christiansen has been published in the Environmental Law Section Newsletter of the Tennessee Bar Association, as well as in the Mississippi Law Journal, for his Article entitled "Environmental Justice: Deciphering the Maze of a Private Right of Action.”
-Mr. Christiansen received first place recognition in the 2011 Tennessee Bar Association Jon E. Hastings Memorial Award Writing Competition and recognition in the 2011 American Bar Association, Section of Environment, Energy, and Resources Environmental Justice National Student Writing Competition for his Article.
+Mr. Christiansen has been published in the Environmental Law Section Newsletter of the Tennessee Bar Association, as well as in the Mississippi Law Journal, for his Article entitled "Environmental Justice: Deciphering the Maze of a Private Right of Action".
+He was also recognized in the 2011 American Bar Association Section of Environment, Energy, and Resources Justice National Student Writing Competition for his Article.

 - Wills and Estates

 - Business Formation, Acquisition and Dissolution